KQM-git/TCL/docs/evidence/characters/electro/kujou-sara.md

 Discussion in Basic Mechanics

 **Finding:**
-It's possible to have two different characters snapshot Sara’s burst ATK buff by following Stormcluster with precise positioning/timing.
+It's possible to have two different characters snapshot Sara’s Burst ATK buff by following Stormcluster with precise positioning/timing.
 See evidence below for video of 3 attempts.

 **Evidence:** [Imgur](https://imgur.com/a/DIYQPrQ)